Ground Gas Protection Liverpool

 The naturally occurring gases methane is carbon dioxide, nitrogen, and radon.
 However, these gases can also be found in soil in elevated concentrations relative with normal atmospheric gasses.

 The gases and vapours listed above can cause cancer if they are not used in sufficient quantities.
-They can also react chemically with concrete and plastic building materials, which could affect the structural integrity of the buildings.
-They can penetrate buildings and other structures both above and below the ground.
+They may react chemically with concrete or plastic building materials and cause damage to the structure of the building.
+They can be found in buildings and other structures above and below ground.

 Radon, carbon dioxide and methane gasses, as well as VOCs (Volatile Organic compounds such as hydrocarbons), pose a danger to your health.
 Therefore, new constructions must use the appropriate materials to keep them out.

 It is recommended that specialist advice is obtained in the assessment of the ground gas data and at the risk assessment phase.
-Below are some of the key documents to be aware of and refer to:
+These are the most important documents you need to know and to refer to:

 BS8485+A1 2019 offers recommendations on ground-gas site characterisation and the selections of solutions to design integral gas protective mechanisms for new buildings.
 This is done in order to prevent methane and carbon dioxide from entering and maintain a safe interior environment.
-It provides a method that can be used for demonstrating that there are no risks from the possible or actual presence carbon dioxide and methane.
+It offers a process that can be used to demonstrate that risks posed by the potential or actual presence of carbon dioxide and methane have been addressed.

 How does ground gas happen?

-It is important for you to know that potential risk factors can only been determined by an in-depth ground gas investigation.
-This must be done by a competent ground gas surveyor.
+It is important that you note that possible risk factors cannot be determined without a detailed ground gas investigation by a qualified ground gas surveyor.

-The risk from ground gases or vapours must be assessed first at the desk stage.
-If ground gas risks are identified, then borehole measurement will be performed.
+The potential for a risk from ground gases and vapours is firstly assessed at desk stage, with ground investigation or assessment designed accordingly if risks of ground gases are identified then measurement using monitoring wells in boreholes will normally be used as part of the investigations.
 Existing buildings can be monitored using static measurement methods and diffusion tubes.
 Depending on the nature and severity of the risk, monitoring programmes can last from days to months.

 After the investigation is complete, an interpretation of the measurement data can be used to determine whether ground gases or vapours are at risk.